 - a.
-To ensure that a department recommendation committee is in place for all promotion applicants by October 15 of the year the applications will be submitted. - b.
-To ensure that each department recommendation committee has met and chosen a chair prior to November 1 of the year the applications will be submitted. - c.
-To ensure that, by November 1, the applicant is aware of the name of the chair of the department recommendation committee reviewing his or her application. - d.
-To receive the promotion applications and supporting documentation from department faculty members and immediately notify the department recommendation committee. - e.
-To review all of the evidence available and submit a detailed recommendation, entitled the Department Chairperson Promotion Recommendation, for each applicant in writing to the TeP Committee that shall contain specific references to the evidence considered by the department chairperson on the basis of which the recommendation is made. - f.
-To advise each applicant of his/her right to request a meeting with the department chairperson prior to the chairperson making his/her recommendation; - g.
+To ensure that a department recommendation committee is in place for all tenure applicants by the dates provided above, section I.C.1.a. - b.
+To ensure that each department recommendation committee has met and chosen a chair prior to the date when application materials are due to the committee. - c.
+To ensure that the applicant is aware of the name of the chair of the department recommendation committee reviewing his or her application prior to the date when application materials are due to the committee. - d.
+To receive the tenure applications and supporting documentation from department faculty members and immediately notify the department recommendation committee. - e.
+To review all of the evidence available and submit a detailed recommendation, entitled the Department Chairperson Tenure Recommendation, for each applicant in writing to the TeP Committee that shall contain specific references to the evidence considered by the department chairperson on the basis of which the recommendation is made. - f.
+To advise each applicant of his/her right to request a meeting with the department chairperson prior to the chairperson making his/her recommendation(s); - g.
 To provide all applicants with a copy of his or her recommendation and provide them with the reasons for his or her recommendation; and - h.
-To submit the full list of applicants from the department/unit to the Dean/Library Director/appropriate manager and the chair of TeP.
+To submit the full list of applicants from the department/unit to the chair of TeP.